CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    ![ws name.](media/teams10.png)

-1. After installation, in your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with exact icon as shown below.
+1. After installation, in your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.

    ![ws name.](media/137.png)